aptfury/aptfury/README.md

 A few things you might want to know about me: I'm a disabled, queer developer and, as such, an advocate for workplace diversity, disability, and LGBTQ+ communities.
 My biggest loves are music, almost anything horror, anime, animation, and coding.
 There's few things that can cheer me up quite like a mug of hot tea and a cheesy horror movie with friends.

 I genuinely love coding - programming, more specifically - and have been mostly self-taught up until recently when I began taking the #100Devs Full Stack course.
-Right now, I'm trying to nail down what branches of programming I'm most interested in pursuing, and looking for new experiences and opportunites to hone my skills and/or learn new ones.
+Right now, I'm trying to nail down what branches of programming I'm most interested in pursuing, and looking for new experiences and opportunities to hone my skills and/or learn new ones.

 <!---
 INTERESTS